 An increasing number of police officers are threatened, spat at, beaten and kicked on duty in Stuttgart, Germany.
 When situations reach a critical moment, officers in the southwest of Germany state that the person in question will be filmed from that moment onwards.
-The device allowing such an approach is the bodycam, which hangs on the uniform of the officers.
+The device allowing for such an approach is the bodycam, which hangs on the uniform of the officers.

 In most cases, the prospect of being recorded is enough to calm troublemakers down.
-If an attack does occur, bodycams provide officers with evidence that can be easily retrieved and used in court if necessary.
+If an attack does occur, bodycams provide officers with evidence that can be easily retrieved and used in court when necessary.